buildingbeautifuluis/buildingbeautifuluis.github.io/_chapters/03-Information-Architecture.md

 All being well, this chapter will have levelled up your user interface design abilities.
 By **introducing you to patterns and pages** you should now be ready to start designing pages consistently and efficiently.

-In the next chapter – Chapter 4: Getting From A → B (coming soon, I hope!) – I’ll introduce the idea of tying together pages, using flows, so that you can begin to build working prototypes. 🎉
+In the next chapter – ‘Chapter 4: Getting From A → B’ (coming soon, I hope!) – I’ll introduce the idea of tying together pages, using flows, so that you can begin to build working prototypes. 🎉

 ### So, what did we learn?